Chapter 2 DaSEH Infrastructure

 The survey should take no more than 10 minutes to complete.
 Your feedback helps us learn more about how to improve our resources.
 Part of this includes getting a better understanding of who is using our resources and how so that we can better design our materials.
 We would greatly appreciate you filling it out if you have the time!

-2.2.4 Materials
+2.2.5 Materials

 We also include cheatsheets so that learners can review the functions that they learned that day.

-This module does not have a lab associated with it.
+This module does not have a lab.

 This module introduces concepts related to repeatability, reproducibility, and replicability.
 It introduces best practices for improving transparency in our code.